Skip to main content

 Speed up and cancel

-EVM transactions can be sped up or cancelled while pending:
+EVM transactions can be sped up or cancelled while they are pending in the mempool (status Broadcasted).
+Both operations use Ethereum’s nonce-based transaction replacement:

 SDK integration